philipwalton/blog/articles/untangling-deeply-nested-promise-chains.md

 Within the body of an async function you'll usually find one or more `await` keywords.
 The `await` keyword is prepended to a promise (or an expression that evaluates to a promise) and when the interpreter encounters the `await` keyword, it halts the execution of the function until the promise is resolved.
 Once the promise is resolved, the awaited expression "returns" that value.

-To make this more clear, consider the `getNetworkOrCacheResponse()` function defined in the section above (the one with the `new Promise()` wrapper).
+To make this more clear, consider the `getNetworkOrCacheResponse()` function defined in the section above.
 Here's how that function would look as an async function:

 ```js
 const getNetworkOrCacheResponse = async (request) => {